 Ersatz und Teile refers to two curatorial studios and one exhibition platform based in Basel, Switzerland.

 At one point, this project was called Soapbox.
 You know, the kind of tool that grants oversight and makes you stand out in a public square, usually accompanied by a megaphone and a message to spew.
-But according to the The Great Almanach for Improvised Structures and Temporary Elevations (3rd edition, 2023, Better Material Press) a soapbox is a fickle construct.
+According to the The Great Almanach for Improvised Structures and Temporary Elevations (3rd edition, 2023, Better Material Press) a soapbox is a fickle construct.
 It refuses long-term elevation and, after 4 to 16 declarations (depending on the user), it either rolls itself into a corner or mutates into a podium.

-In the inaugural months, following something we call a meteorological tantrum inside the group, the collective achieved a state of perfect schism.
-The project underwent a grammatical amputation.
+In the inaugural months, following what we call a “continental drift” inside the group, the collective achieved a state of perfect schism.
 By inserting the wedge of a coordinating conjunction, the und, into the heart of Ersatzteile, the parts become at once related and estranged, even as they share the same shadow.
-Now, these twin entities, Ersatz and Teile, patrol the periphery of the Real.
+The visibility machine that lays claim to this name operates as twin entities that perform no task other than the magnificent, useless act of existing in pieces—no electricity required.

 Ersatz is run by Vers Dor, Stefan Lux, and Roelien van der Sar.